 Louvre Abu Dhabi Museum

 Just before the travel ban in Europe began, I celebrated my recent retirement with a fascinating journey to the Sultanate of Oman and to Abu Dhabi, capital of the UAE.
 The latter visit was to see the stunning, new Louvre Abu Dhabi Museum, which tells the history of human creativity, exploring ideas and issues that have been shared between east and west, and have defined society.
-Of course, our navigator Solinus (citing Pliny) teaches us, and all who came before us, about "Felix Arabia".
+Of course, our navigator Solinus (citing Pliny) teaches us, and all who came before us, about Arabia.
 We quote and summarise here from the English translation (Liber 33).

 Solinus describes Arabia as extending: